-Saint James Church of England Primary School Religious Education
+Saint James Church of England Primary School

+Religious Education

-Saint James Church of England Primary School is a Church of England Voluntary controlled school, within the Diocese of Winchester.
-The teaching of RE at Saint James follows Living Difference IV (2021) as the legal framework and the resource Understanding Christianity (2016), which promotes theological literacy and a deeper understanding of the whole Christian narrative for children.
+Saint James Church of England Primary School is a Church of England voluntary controlled school, within the Diocese of Winchester.
+The teaching of RE at Saint James follows Living Difference IV (2021) as the legal framework and the local agreed syllabus for Hampshire Schools.
+This is then supported by the resource Understanding Christianity (2016), which promotes theological literacy and a deeper understanding of the whole Christian narrative for children.